Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Best Places to Stay in District 3

-Hôtel des Arts Saigon and Orchids Saigon Hotel are less than a 10-minute walk from the museum.
+The Hôtel des Arts Saigon and the Orchids Saigon Hotel are less than a 10-minute walk from the museum.
 It really comes down to which hotel suits you best because all of these hotels are in great locations in District 3.
 And as I’ve said, the district is very walkable, and the walks are enjoyable.

-Gym One is a nice gym in District 3, but it has a more expensive day pass (200.000 VND) and no weekly pass option compared to C’Gym (Mach’s Gym) (80.000 VND) in District 1.
-You can get to C’Gym (Mach’s Gym) from District 3 by walking or taking a GrabBike.
+Gym One is a nice gym in District 3, but it has a more expensive day pass (200.000 VND) and no weekly pass option compared to the gyms mentioned above in District 1.

 Best Luxury Hotels in District 3